delosgatos/interprice/README.md

 This repo is solving the task https://gitlab.com/interprice/developer-test/

-I'm using Vue 2, Vuetify, Webpack 4 (use NodeJS 14 to build).
+I'm using Vue 2, Vuetify, Webpack 4.
+Need NodeJS 14 to build it.

 Demo: http://test.2read.ru